snoopsean/swiftkey/README.md

 The steps I want to take are as follows

-1. Download and import the data
+1. Download data
+2. Import Data
 2. Get a random sample
 3. Clean the data
 3. Do some data analysis